potdarneha22/potdarneha22/README.md

 #

   #### ✨ Hello there!
 Welcome to my profile!
-I'm a 21 year old Computer Science student :)👾 I have a passion for creating and learning new things.🌠 Currently studying Machine Learing & AI.
-Thanks for stopping by, see you around! 🥀
+I'm a 21 year old Computer Science student.
+I have a passion for creating and learning new things.
+Currently studying Machine Learing & Data Science.

   #